Frequently Asked Questions

 What if I can’t attend an event, but want to apply to a job/internship in that city?

 The CIC application system is only for those students who can and are intending to attend the events IN PERSON.
 If you are unable to attend an event, YOU MAY NOT APPLY FOR INTERVIEWS!
-Instead, we encourage you to contact your career center after the events have taken place and request a copy of the employer directory for that event.
-You can also research other ways to connect with employers via their websites.
+Instead, we encourage you to view the list of registered employers, and research other ways to connect with them via their websites and your campus career center.

-Exception for USC students in 2017 – If you are a USC student, your spring classes will resume prior to the NYC and DC events.
-For this reason, you are eligible to apply to postings for the NYC and DC events, and we will be notifying employers that they should reach out to you to schedule alternate interview arrangements.
+Exception for USC students in 2018 – If you are a USC student, your spring classes will resume prior to the NYC event.
+For this reason, you are eligible to apply to postings for the NYC event, and we will be notifying employers that they should reach out to you to schedule alternate interview arrangements.

 After I applied for a job on the CIC system, my browser took me to the employer’s website to apply online as well.
 Does this have to be done by the CIC deadline too?